-- 2.24.
-This cell shows the value of all the property the authority owns.
+- 2.25.
+This cell shows the value of all the fixed assets and long-term investments the authority owns.
 It is made up of its fixed assets and long-term investments.
-The term fixed assets means the property, plant and equipment used by the authority to deliver its services.
-A long-term investment arises where the authority invests money in anything other than a short-term investment. - 2.25.
-Authorities need to maintain a register of the fixed assets, long-term investments and other non-current assets that they hold. - 2.26.
-The value of the cell at Line 9 is taken from the authority's asset register which is up to date at 31 March and includes all capital acquisition and disposal transactions recorded in the cash-book during the year.
+The term fixed assets mean the property, plant and equipment used by the authority to deliver its services.
+A long-term investment arises where the authority invests money in anything other than a short-term investment. - 2.26.
+Authorities need to maintain a register of the fixed assets, long-term investments and other non-current assets that they hold. - 2.27.
+The value of the cell at Line 9 is taken from the authority's asset register which is up-to-date at 31 March and includes all acquisition and disposal transactions recorded in the cash-book during the year.
+Long term loan assets should be included at the amount originally advanced, less any subsequent repayments.
 Authorities need to apply a reasonable approach to asset valuation which is consistent from year to year.
-Where an authority changes its method of asset valuation during a financial year, it will need to restate the prior year's figure in Line 9 of the annual return. - 2.27.
-If an authority, other than an IDB, voluntarily applies this guide to its annual return for 2015/16, the asset register value of its assets at 31 March 2016 needs to be stated in Line 9 in accordance with the Practitioners' Guide for local councils issued in March 2014.
-This is a transitional requirement that applies to the 2015/16 annual return only. - 2.28.
+Where an authority changes its method of asset valuation during a financial year, it will need to restate the prior year's figure in Line 9 of the Annual Governance and Accountability Return. - 2.28.
 Further information on fixed assets and long-term investments can be found in Section 5.

-Line 10: Total borrowings
+Line 10 - Total borrowings